Curriculum

 Rudyard Kipling

 We use questions to encourage pupils to develop an enquiring mind and heighten their curiosity in order to promote a love of learning.
-Through our cross curricular and text enhanced approach we seek to enable our pupils to move from the known to the unknown through connecting their learning experiences to previous knowledge and to the world around them.
+Through our cross-curricular and text enhanced approach we seek to enable our pupils to move from the known to the unknown through connecting their learning experiences to previous knowledge and to the world around them.

-In our rapidly changing society we need to equip our pupils with the knowledge and skills that will serve them not only in their school lives but also into adulthood: subject knowledge, communication and listening skills, self-esteem and confidence, managing emotions and developing the ability to learn and to think critically.
+In our rapidly changing society, we need to equip our pupils with the knowledge and skills that will serve them not only in their school lives but also into adulthood: subject knowledge, communication and listening skills, self-esteem and confidence, managing emotions and developing the ability to learn and to think critically.

 Our curriculum is enriched with a variety of first-hand experiences that actively engages our pupils both within the school environment and outside the classroom.
 These experiences add to the relevance and effectiveness of learning.

-Language has a vital role to play in pupil development helping them to add new vocabulary, acquire new knowledge and concepts as well as clarifying and interpreting experiences.
+Language has a vital role to play in pupil development, helping them to add new vocabulary, acquire new knowledge and concepts as well as clarifying and interpreting experiences.
 The use of talk and discussion are central to our pupils learning in all subject areas.
 We use a variety to strategies to develop and enhance our pupils language including Primary Talk, Talk Boost and Philosophy for Children.

 These Values are: